FlowModelingControl/flowtorch/paper.md

 # Examples

 In this section, we demonstrate two applications of `flowTorch`.
 In the first example, DMD is employed to identify relevant modes in a transonic flow displaying shock-boundary-layer interactions.
-In the second example, a reduced-order model (ROM) of the flow past a circular cylinder is constructed employing cluster-based network modeling (CNM) [@fernex2021].
+In the second example, a ROM of the flow past a circular cylinder [@noack2003] is constructed employing CNM [@fernex2021].
 Both examples are also available as Jupyter labs and in the `flowTorch` documentation.

 ## DMD analysis of airfoil surface data